 These patients self-reported the severity of their symptoms in eight different categories over a period of four months.
 Categories included the following:

 - Lack of appetite

 After four months of taking cannabis, this score dropped to 6.7.
-Additionally, at the start of the study, 25% of patients reported a pain score of 10, but after four months of consuming medical marijuana, this percentage dropped to under 10%.
+Additionally, at the start of the study, 25 percent of patients reported a pain score of 10, but after four months of consuming medical marijuana, this percentage dropped to under 10 percent.

 Vomiting also decreased substantially.
-About half of the participants who reported vomiting said that the severity of the vomiting decreased by about 30% over four months.
-While side effects were reported in about 11% of participants, these were generally mild and tended to include:
+About half of the participants who reported vomiting said that the severity of the vomiting decreased by about 30 percent over four months.

 - Increased appetite

 Data from the Minnesota study can help to support the use of medical cannabis as a recognized part of cancer treatment.
 This study also lays groundwork for more large-scale studies on the effects of cannabis in cancer care.
 Topics for large-scale investigation include the use of cannabis for pain control in advanced cancer patients, since previous studies have already found that cannabis may be used as a potential substitute for highly addictive opioids.
 Other areas ripe for further study include cannabis as a treatment for cancer-related sleep problems, and more research on the effects of cannabis on the development of cancer itself.